- What kinds of abuse are crimes?

 b) What if the conditions on the accused conflict with an order from Family Court?

 It is very common that the Criminal Court does not know about a Family Court case or Family Court Orders.
 A Family Court may have ordered that the other parent has the right to spend time with your children.
 In the criminal case, Conditions of Release could say that the accused who is the other parent must stay away from you and your children.
 When this happens, it is hard to know what to do.
 It is important to tell both Family Court and Criminal Court about the two cases.
-In the criminal case, you can tell the Victim/Witness Assistance worker, the Crown Counsel or the Judge about any orders from Family Court.
+In the criminal case, you can tell the Victim/Witness Assistance worker, the Crown Counsel, or the Judge about any orders from Family Court.
 You should also try to get legal advice as soon as possible to help with a solution.

 d) What happens if the accused does not follow the Conditions of Release?

 If you are afraid the accused may be planning to hurt you, tell the police right away.
-If an accused is out on bail and breaks any of the Conditions of Release, this is breaking a Court Order, and he or she may be charged with a new criminal offence.
+If an accused is out on bail and breaks any of the Conditions of Release, this is breaking a Court Order, and they may be charged with a new criminal offence.
 The Court can decide that an accused person who keeps breaking the Conditions of Release should not be allowed to stay out in the community before trial.
 Bail can be taken away and the accused will be arrested and kept in jail until the trial.

 e) What Happens after the trial?